DigitalBox98/RedMoonConnect/README.md

 For Windows users : <br>
   - There's no need to use wine option, you only need to provide login/password to connect to the freeshard.
   - You can tick the option "customized settings" and specify the DAOC folder if needed.
-You can also specify a customizes freeshard address
+You can also specify a customized freeshard address

 For Mac/Linux users : <br>
   - You will need to tick the wine option